arnavgadade14/.py-files/README.md

 # How To Run My Python Files?
-install folder: Click On Code Button.
+download folder: Click On Code Button.
 After that, click on Download Zip.
 In Your File Explorer, Unzip The Folder.

 install python3: https://www.python.org/downloads/